Furqantech1/NexusTask-Futuristic-Task-Manager/README.md

     git clone https://github.com/yourusername/nexustask.git
     ```

+2. **Configure Firebase**:
+    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+    - Enable **Email/Password Authentication**
+    - Create a **Firestore database**
+    - Add your Firebase config to `firebase-config.js`

-2. **Open the `index.html` file** in your browser:
+3. **Open the `index.html` file** in your browser:
     - You can double-click or right-click > open with your browser.

-3. **Use the App**:
+4. **Use the App**:
-    - Register a new user
+    - Register/Login with Email (via Firebase)
     - Add/manage tasks and teams
+    - Use Command Palette (`Ctrl + K`) for quick actions
-    - View reports and calendar
+    - View dynamic reports and update your profile

 ## ⚙️ Customization

 - Modify `style.css` to change theme or layout.
-- You can connect this with Firebase or any backend for persistent storage.
+- Edit `command-palette.js` to add new commands.
+- Firebase config is modular — easily switch to another backend if needed.

 ## 🧠 Future Enhancements

-- Backend integration (Node.js / Express + MongoDB)
-- Email-based authentication
-- Google Calendar sync
+- Google Calendar & OAuth2 Integration
-- Real-time team collaboration
+- Notifications and Reminders
+- Role-based Access for Teams
+- Drag & Drop Task Reordering
+- PWA (Progressive Web App) Support

 ## 📄 License